 The Emergency Call Center that you can contact via the 112 phone number to request medical assistance in case of an emergency will direct you to the Foreigners Communication Center if you request interpretation assistance.
 The Communication Center for Foreigners is a call center established by the Directorate General of Migration Management and operates in Turkish, English, Arabic, Farsi, Russian and German.
 Only in cases of emergencies, upon the referral from the 112 Emergency Call Center, will the Communication Center for Foreigners provide interpretation support.

 Civil society organizations that provide support to refugees and migrants in Turkey may also provide interpretation services for accessing health care services depending on their resources and capacity.
 You may contact civil society organizations in your city to receive further information about their interpretation support services.
-You may also call 444 74 08, a free hotline operated by the Danish Refugee Council.
-This hotline provides Arabic interpretation service while you are at a hospital or pharmacy.

 The call center of the Ministry of Health that you can reach via the 184 phone number also provides interpretation services.
 This call center provides general information about how to access health care services.
 You can also share your concerns or grievances about health care services you received via this call center.